Skip to main content

 Costs may include personnel, travel and subsistence, subcontracting and purchase costs, and depreciation costs for equipment.

-VAT is not eligible under this call.
+VAT is not eligible under these calls.

 Which countries are eligible?